ruby-processing/toxicgem/README.md

 ### Using Toxiclibs jars in JRubyArt

-Here we demonstrate how to create a gem to use Karsten Schmidts (aka toxi, @postspectacular) toxiclibs jars in JRubyArt.
+Here we demonstrate how to create a gem to use Karsten Schmidts (aka toxi, @postspectacular) toxiclibs jars in [JRubyArt][].
 To compile the gem follow the instructions for JRubyArt.

 ### Web Links